-At Joy Us garden, air plants are some of our favorites.
-Nell has grown them for years and has done quite a few posts and videos on these fascinating beauties.
-From care tips to ideas how to craft with them, she’s written about it.
+At Joy Us garden, we have a soft spot for air plants.
+Nell has grown these low-maintenance plants for years and has done quite a few posts and videos on these fascinating beauties.
+From the care of air plants to ideas on how to craft with them, she’s written about it.

 We hope you’ve found these ways of displaying air plants to be helpful!